Excerpt: A Dream to Share

 He laughed at her.
 "I'm no cook and you know that.
 But you're right.
 Nostalgic.
 Twinkletoes pudding?"

-She chuckled.
+It brought back fond memories of her childhood.
 "You do know that's nothing more than spiced up oatmeal with sprinkles, right?"

 "Yeah, but the kids would love it.
 We'll tell them it's magical fairy dust that's only used at Christmas."

+She glanced at the stairs to make sure they were alone and then leaned closer to Brad.
 "If you say that, Billy will think you're talking about him.
 His ears really perk up at the word Christmas."

 "Are you sure you want to marry him?"
 Brad whispered.
 "Your kids wouldn't be that bright."